What is arthrography?

 Arthrography is a type of imaging test used to look at a joint, such as the shoulder,

 knee, or hip.
-It may be done if standard X-rays do not show the needed details of
+It may be done if standard X-rays don't show the needed details of the

 In arthrography, a long, thin needle is used to put contrast dye right into the joint